LizzyonGit/fruits-hold-em/README.md

 [Live link to website](https://lizzyongit.github.io/sotis-lifecoach/index.html)

-**Fruits hold 'em** is a slot machine game purely based on luck, for gamers and people who just want to see how lucky they are today.
+**Fruits hold 'em** is a slot machine game purely based on luck, for gamers and people who want to see how lucky they are today, or just enjoy playing this kind of games, without losing money.

 The fruit images will line up randomly each spin.
 Three spins is one game where you can earn credits or lose them.
 You can hold some fruits so that you can increase your chance to win.
 You start with some credit by default and you can play until your credit is finished or when you click one of the buttons to reset or quit to the home page.
 You can keep track of your credit, how many spins you have left the current game, and how many games you have played.
 At any time, you can trigger a module with the rules about how to play and how you win.